sbbhujbal/sbbhujbal/Project-2/README.md

 ## 2.1 create AWS S3 Bucket
 Go to AWS S3 page and create a bucket.
 My bucket name is 'sbhujbal123'.
 Create folders
-     raw - to ingest strabucks.csv file
+ 1. raw - to ingest strabucks.csv file,
-     curated - to transform schema and datatypes appropriately and save Glue Jobs output in parquet format scripts - to store Glue Jobs scripts athena_logs - to store athena query logs
+ 2. curated - to transform schema and datatypes appropriately and save Glue Jobs output in parquet format,
+ 3. scripts - to store Glue Jobs scripts,
+ 4. athena_logs - to store athena query logs

  ## 2.2 Create IAM role and Glue Jobs
- Go to AWS IAM page and create a IAM role for Glue Jobs Go to AWS Glue catalogue and create database say sundb Go to AWS Glue studio and create a Visual ETL jOB and create Glue Transform job to change schema ( apply mappinng ) and datatypes and ensure input raw data and output curated data - Glue catalogue table is created by this job or used DDL from here to create Table
+ 1. Go to AWS IAM page and create a IAM role for Glue Jobs
+ 2. Go to AWS Glue catalogue and create database say sundb
+ 3. Go to AWS Glue studio and create a Visual ETL jOB and create Glue Transform job to change schema ( apply mappinng ) and datatypes and ensure input raw data and output curated data - Glue catalogue table is created by this job or used DDL from here to create Table
- Run the job with test data and ensure it works.
+ 4. Run the job with test data and ensure it works.